feliposz/FelipOS/README.md

 - ImDisk tools
 - QEMU

+## Features

+- A simple bootloader
+- A basic kernel with a command line (shell) and a few commands
+- Code is a complete rewrite and tries to keep compatibility with MikeOS system calls/interface
+- (Probably) Lots of bugs!

 ## Notes

 - Some random notes written while studying the source for MikeOS.

-## Features

-- Just the bootloader for now...

 ## Testing